A glossary of Wistia terms. Definitions, uses, and links to more info. It's pretty rad, if we're being honest.

 Wistia URL - The Wistia URL of your account (or subdomain) is the string of letters and numbers that appears before

 wistia.com in your account URL.
-This can be changed at any time without affecting your embedded videos.
+This can be changed at any time without affecting your embedded medias.
 Heads up though, any oEmbeds or social sharing links used will no longer work after the change.